-One positive impact of COVID-19 quarantines and shutdowns in New York City was a drastic reduction in motor vehicle accidents.
+One positive impact of COVID-19 quarantines and shutdowns in New York City was a drastic reduction in motor vehicle accidents (car accident).
 Comparing NYPD crash data from pre-pandemic years shows 50 to 70 percent fewer collisions during any given month of the pandemic.
 Now that life is getting back to normal, auto accidents may return to normal levels, too.
 That means New York City streets could see anywhere from 15,000 to 20,000 collisions per month.

 Collisions between passenger vehicles are by far the most common type of accident in New York City.
 Year after year, NYPD data show that the most common contributing factors in these accidents are: